 European hedgehog (Erinaceus europaeus)

 The European hedgehog is the UK's only spiny mammal.
-It's a friend to gardeners because it eats pests such as slugs.
-But their numbers are in dramatic decline in the UK as their habitat is threatened.
+Their numbers are in dramatic decline in the UK as their habitat is threatened.

 European hedgehog fast facts